togakangaroo/curriculum/units/4-scratch/lessons/1-algorithms/README.md

 ## Before class
 ---
 ###Teacher Preperation
-* Set up a table in the front of the room facing all the student desks.
-This is for the Paper Airplane demo.
 * A basic understanding of Scratch.
 Teacher should be familiar with motion, looks, control and event blocks.